This is an updated version of the former http://scn.sap.com/docs/DOC-34907 FAQ

 - Enterprise edition is available to all SAP customers as a separately licensed product.
 Please contact your SAP Account Executive or Sales Representative for further details.

-What is the value proposition of LVM and what are the business benefits ?
+What is the value proposition of LaMa and what are the business benefits ?

-With SAP Landscape Virtualization Management software (LVM), you can simplify and automate the management and operations of your SAP systems running on traditional, virtual or cloud infrastructures.
+With SAP Landscape Management software (LaMa), you can simplify and automate the management and operations of your SAP systems running on traditional, virtual or cloud infrastructures.

 - Greater operational continuity through centralized management, visibility and control of your entire SAP landscape using a single console.